fujiokayu/myOCR/README.md

 # myOCR

-cloud function as a OCR API by using Google Cloud Vision API
+cloud function as a OCR API by using Google Cloud Vision API.